neos/neos-development-collection/TYPO3.Neos/Documentation/Development/UserInterface/ContentModule.rst

 =========================

-In the Content Module, we directly render the *frontend* of the website, and then augment it with the TYPO3 Phoenix Content Editing User Interface.
+In the Content Module, we directly render the *frontend* of the website, and then augment it with the TYPO3 Neos Content Editing User Interface.

 Because of this, we do not control all CSS or javaScript which is included on the page; so we need some special guidelines to deal with that.
 These are listed